|

 It is clear where Gingrich stands on this issue.
 And if history is any guide as to how the question of "cause vs. effect" will be answered by this administration, we need look no further than the State Department, where this issue has already played itself out in a much smaller way: through Charlotte Beers' attempts to revamp American's image across the Arab world.

+Beers was nominated to be Under Secretary for Public Diplomacy and Public Affairs and given the task of promoting a more positive image of the US to Muslims and Arabs around the world.
 Convinced that the problem stemmed not from US policy itself but from our inability to sell those policies, Beers chose a marketing strategy that stressed American values and beliefs, creating an exchange of common values and demonstrating the opportunities that result from democratization.
+It failed and she resigned.

-posted by Eugene Oregon at 3:01 PM
+Eugene Oregon at 3:01 PM

 "I'd Be Happy to Take Your Questions"